neeraj-wisetr/slate/source/includes/tags/_tags.md

 ## Get All Tags

-This endpoint returns the list of all the tags exist in an account.
+Returns the list of all the tags.

 ```php
 <?php